42-AI/bootcamp_data-engineering/day00/day00.md

 ## Notions of the day

-The purpose of the day is first to create, administrate and normalize a PostgreSQL Database.
+The purpose of the day is at first to create, administrate and normalize a PostgreSQL Database.
 Then, we are going to analyse the data and visualize the content of the database.
 Finally, we will see advanced notions like caching, replication and backups.

 ## General rules